 Finding a puddle of water under your furnace is never fun.
-It can also be confusing if you find it during the middle of summer when you aren’t even using your furnace.
+It can also be confusing if your furnace is leaking water when the AC is on during the summer.
+It may not seem to make logical sense for your furnace to leak when the air conditioner is on, but this actually a common problem.
 A furnace leaking water doesn’t usually mean a huge repair bill, so don’t worry just yet!

 You will need an HVAC service professional to inspect and test the unit in order to diagnose the culprit with certainty, but here is some information to give you a little insight into what might be causing your furnace to leak.